vanillabp/blueprint-workflowmodule-springboot-standalone/README.md

 *Hints:*
 - To complete the UserTask you need to pickup the taskId from the application's log output.
-- To see current running processes: [http://localhost:8081](http://localhost:8081)
+- To see current running processes under the operate endpoint: [http://localhost:8081](http://localhost:8081) (See [Camunda-8 README](https://github.com/vanillabp/blueprint-workflowmodule-springboot-standalone/blob/wip/Camunda8_README.md#setup-instructions) on how to make the operate endpoint work.)

 ##